matthew-andrews/mattandre.ws/source/_posts/platform-products.md

 - At the beginning when a need for a platform-like capability is still emerging.
 - With small, very mature teams that are able to exercise strong self-discipline.
-- When teams are not being rushed and feel they need to cut corners.
+- When teams are not being rushed and don't feel they need to cut corners.

 ### Gatekeeper